chakrit/timer-shim/README.md

 must update all your `setTimeout` and `setInterval` to use TIMER-SHIM's provided functions instead to be able to use the time simulation functions.

+Internally a [node-linkedlist](https://github.com/kilianc/node-linkedlist) is used to track scheduled tasks with very basic adaptive cleanup.
+From a set of benchmarks I have ran, using TIMER-SHIM vs setTimeout adds no more than 100ms overhead for 100,000 tasks on a decent MBA.
+This overhead will be completly togglable in the future so you can have shims for tests and zero overhead for production.

 # INSTALL

 ```sh